May 22, 2019 / How To

 Soft Flex is also a nylon coated stainless steel product.
 You have a choice between 21 or 49 micro woven stainless steel strands which are then braided together.
 It is a lead-free, hypoallergenic product.

 Start beading today!
-Have fun on your beginning beading adventure and check out our learning section on wholesale beads for information on our sterling silver and gold-filled beads, caps, jump rings, crimps and more!
+Have fun on your beginning beading adventure and check out our wide selection of High Quality Beads for sterling silver and gold-filled beads, caps, crimps and more!

 Additional Articles: